Spring Valley athletic staff honor senior spring athletes

 COLUMBIA, S.C. — A high school athletic department in the Midlands is doing what it can to keep spirits high for seniors who may not play spring sports for the rest of this year.

-“We knew these kids banners were sitting in front of empty baseball fields, soccer fields, this was kind of a neat way to say hey guys we love you. “ Said Coach Bacon.
+“We knew these kids banners were sitting in front of empty baseball fields, soccer fields.
+This was kind of a neat way to say,'hey, guys, we love you,'" Coach Bacon said.

 RELATED: Lugoff-Elgin high coach honors senior athletes

-But because of the Coronavirus pandemic, their high school careers could end a lot different.
+But, because of the coronavirus pandemic, their high school careers could end a lot differently than planned.

 They say the gesture by the school will be something they will always remember.

-“When they see their banners, they’ll feel a warm place in their hearts all the coaches did that, the whole spring valley community is behind each other it just makes you feel good.”
-Said Rogers.
+“When they see their banners, they’ll feel a warm place in their hearts.
+All the coaches did that, the whole Spring Valley community is behind each other.
+It just makes you feel good,” Rogers said.

 Coach Bacon says the banners will be up at the school until the school year ends or until spring sports resume.